zimolzak/active-learning/Readme.md

 **para = what can lab data do for you.**
 Lab data is an important component in much medical research.
-You can get it from existing data, a.k.a. "secondary use."
+You can get it from existing data, a.k.a. "secondary use" [MIT Critical Data].
 For example, serum creatinine lab test results are essential for a study comparing the efficacy of several different diuretics [Lederle].
 Similarly, serum free light chain lab test results are key indicators in studies of difference in surival multiple myeloma patients.
 For example, we might want to find serum creatinine lab test results, or serum free light chain results.